learn-co-curriculum/ruby-metaprogramming-keyword-arguments-and-mass-assignment/README.md

 ???

-### Code Challenge II: Mass Assignment
+# Quiz: Mass Assignment

-Define a class, `School`, that initializes with a name and a location.
+?:Define a class, `School`, that initializes with a name and a location.
 The class should also have `attr_accessor`s for `name` and `location`.
 The `initialize` method should use keyword arguments for those attributes.

-?: Which snippet below is the correct implementation of `School` according to the above spec?
+Which snippet below is the correct implementation of `School` according to the above spec?

 ( )
 ``` ruby
 class School
   attr_accessor :name, :location